-Plan ahead to vaccinate.
+Please plan ahead to vaccinate at least 2 weeks prior to departure.
 You need time to complete the vaccine series before you travel and your body needs time to build up immunity.
 Start planning for your vaccines when you start planning for your trip.

 To discuss your vaccine needs or our vaccine prices please contact our Travel Nurse at 419-213-4163.

 For vaccine information for your travel destination: https://wwwnc.cdc.gov/travel/destinations/list

 Hepatitis A – It’s not just for travelers

 Due to the statewide Hepatitis A outbreak, the Ohio Department of Health is recommending that individuals in high-risk groups receive the Hepatitis A vaccine.
 This includes: